Josee9988/project-template/.github/SUPPORT.md

 # **Support**

-## Obtain direct support from the project's owners.
+## Obtain direct support from the project's owners

 1. Open a new issue and select the issue with the template called "❓ Question or Support Request".
 2. Read carefully the instructions of written in that template and submit the issue asking for support